Project

 The approach draws from prototyping theory, interaction design, software development practices, and archival science — using Git as both a development tool and a research instrument.

-I co-founded the group, contributed to the development of the MDM framework, built tooling and infrastructure for the project archives, and led collaborative projects with researchers across multiple universities.
+I manage the group, contribute to the development of the MDM framework, and build infrastructure and tooling for the project archives..
 I also worked on several MDM-documented projects that served as case studies for the method itself.